alexquach/federated-learning-as-a-service/baseline/README.md

 ### Loan Prediction Risk Model

 <p>Create a baseline performance for loan prediction model using a simple Neural Network.
 This will be implemented on a unified dataset.
-Data source: [Kaggle](https://www.kaggle.com/altruistdelhite04/loan-prediction-problem-dataset) </p>
+Data source: <a href="https://www.kaggle.com/altruistdelhite04/loan-prediction-problem-dataset">Kaggle</a> </p>